Alma Selwood Euro High-Grade

 Strategy & Manager

-The Fund is managed by Selwood Asset Management (France) SAS (“Selwood”), which seeks to implement a strategy for the Fund focusing on European investment grade credit instruments and aims to provide an alternative to traditional cash credit solutions through predominantly deploying senior tranches of CDS index-related instruments.
-Selwood has also sought to incorporate certain risk mitigation criteria for the Fund seeking to a lower capital consumption under Solvency II*.
+The Strategy aims to deliver enhanced risk / returns by profiting from dislocations in the pricing of index-related credit instruments (iTraxx Main Europe).
+The Fund seeks to outperform standard Investment Grade Long Only cash allocations / ETF.
+The Fund is focused on European investment grade credit instruments, and aims to provide an alternative to traditional cash credit solutions through predominantly deploying senior tranches of CDS index-related instruments.
+Selwood has also sought to incorporate risk mitigation criteria for the Fund, and seeks to lower capital consumption under Solvency II.

 Investment Manager

-Selwood Asset Management (France) SAS is focused on managing long bias fixed income funds and seeks to develop products which utilise credit indices and derivatives.
+Selwood Asset Management is a London based fundamental credit investment manager, established in 2015 by Sofiane Gharred, a former partner at Chenavari and proprietary trader at Credit Agricole CIB.
+Created in 2020, Selwood Asset Management (France) SAS, is led by Guillaume Merle and Mathieu Labelle.
+The Firm is focused on managing long bias fixed income funds and seeks to develop products which utilise credit indices and derivatives.

 Key Persons